SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Visit their site for more information

-Today, you can walk along the path to see the Palace of Fine Arts close-up.
-I recommend heading over to its great dome to stand underneath it and check out its intricate details.
+Today, you can walk along the path to admire the colonnades from up close.
+I recommend standing underneath its great dome to check out the intricate details.

->> Find out more about visiting
+>> Find out more about the Palace of Fine Arts

 >> More about visiting this Bay Area gem

-Santana Row is home to frequent events, pop-up stores, and other entertainment.
-It's worth checking the website to see what is happening when you visit.
 I like the 'Sip and Stroll' offer, where you get a cocktail from one of many bars and then take a walk down the Row.
+There are various activities catered to kids, so it's a family-friendly place where everyone can get involved.

-Some top attractions include the Japanese Tea Garden, the de Young Museum, and the Botanical Garden.
-You can also grab some lunch at the Beach Chalet and check out the Conservatory of Flowers.
+You can also grab some lunch and craft brews at the Beach Chalet or check out the Conservatory of Flowers.

 >> Find out more about visiting Golden Gate Park